<> <> <> <>

 How to practice contractions

-Follow these steps to properly engage your pelvic floor muscles:
+Follow these steps to properly engage your pelvic floor muscles [7]:

-1. Choose a position.
 Lying on your back on a comfortable mat, knees bent, is a good place to start, even placing your hands on your lower abdomen to make sure you're contracting the right muscles.
-Make sure you have your feet flat on the floor.
-Once you're comfortable performing kegel exercises, you can try the rest of the steps while sitting or standing.

-3. Keep everything else relaxed.
 Make sure you aren't inadvertently tensing your glutes, abs or leg muscles — it's only the pelvic muscles we want to engage.
 And remember to breathe!

 Other exercises that complement the Kegel

-Once you've mastered the kegel, try the following Pilates exercises:
+Once you've mastered the kegel, try the following Pilates exercises [8]:

 • Knee fallouts.
 Start by lying down, knees bent and feet flat on the floor.
 Clench your lower pelvic muscles, and lower one knee sideways towards the floor.
-Repeat five times on each knee.
+Repeat 5 times on each knee.

 • Supine foot raises.
 These might not sound like a penis-related exercise, because they're not, but it helps with pelvic floor activation.
 Start in the knee fallout pose, then slowly raise one foot, keeping your torso still.
 Slowly lower, and repeat with the other leg.

 • Pelvic curl.
 You might know these as bridges, and this one also starts with the same technique of lying on your back, legs hip-width apart.
-Squeeze and lift your buttocks in the air, keeping your hip width stable, tensing the pelvic floor muscles.
+Squeeze and lift your buttocks in the air, keeping your hip width stable, and tensing the pelvic floor muscles.
 Slowly lower, and repeat.

 Tips for maximising the sexual benefits of Kegel exercises

-Having a healthy sex life and enjoying sexual activity is a normal, enjoyable part of living.
 Regular pelvic exercises can improve sexual performance by preventing premature ejaculation, help maintain an erection and even eliminate ED.

 With regular pelvic floor exercises, your pelvic floor muscles will strengthen, and your sexual health can improve.